foundry-rs/book/src/tutorials/solmate-nft.md

 }
 ```

 Let's take a look at this very basic implementation of an NFT.
-We start by importing to contracts from our git submodules.
-We import solmate's gas optimised implementation of the ERC721 standard which our NFT contract will inherit from.
+We start by importing two contracts from our git submodules.
+We import solmate's gas optimized implementation of the ERC721 standard which our NFT contract will inherit from.
 Our constructor takes the `_name` and `_symbol` arguments for our NFT and passes them on to the constructor of the parent ERC721 implementation.
 Lastly we implement the `mintTo` function which allows anyone to mint an NFT.
 This function increments the `currentTokenId` and makes use of the `_safeMint` function of our parent contract.

 ### Compile & deploy with forge